-3.1: With the formulation "including particularly but not limited to those of a transnational character", article 3 departs from the mandate of the Working group (Resolution 26/9) and also contradicts the definition in article 1.3 of the present draft.
+3.1: With the formulation "including particularly but not limited to those of a transnational character", article 3 departs from the mandate of the Working group (Resolution 26/9).
 Therefore, as already said, it is necessary to harmonize throughout the future legally binding instrument the terms used when referring to TNCs and other enterprises of transnational character.
 Otherwise, the coherence and efficiency of the Treaty will be compromised.

-Amendment 3.1: Unless stated otherwise, this (Legally Binding Instrument) shall apply-to-all business activities, including but not limited to transnational corporation and other business enterprises that undertake business activities of a transnational character-to TNCs and other business enterprises of transnational character.
+Amendment 3.1: Unless stated otherwise, this (Legally Binding Instrument) shall apply-to all business activities, including but not limited to transnational corporation and other business enterprises that undertake business activities of a transnational character to transnational corporations and other business enterprises of transnational character, including their subsidiaries, branches, subcontractors, suppliers, and all other entities in their global value chains.